ceph/ceph/doc/config-cluster/deploying-ceph-conf.rst

 ==============================
  Deploying Ceph Configuration
 ==============================
-Ceph's current deployment script does not copy the configuration file you created from the Administration host to the OSD Cluster hosts.
-Copy the configuration file you created (*i.e.,* ``mycluster.conf`` in the example below) from the Administration host to ``etc/ceph/ceph.conf`` on each OSD Cluster host.
+Ceph's ``mkcephfs`` deployment script does not copy the configuration file you created from the Administration host to the OSD Cluster hosts.
+Copy the configuration file you created (*i.e.,* ``mycluster.conf`` in the example below) from the Administration host to ``etc/ceph/ceph.conf`` on each OSD Cluster host if you are using ``mkcephfs`` to deploy Ceph.

 ::